| The Ukrainian Bird Ringing Centre

 ever “Atlas of Migrations of Birds” (Schuz E., Weigold H. Atlas

 des Vogelzugs. – Berlin. – 1931).
+In the former Russian Imperia,

 bird banding was utilized for the first time exactly on the territory